artikcloud/artikcloud-swift/README.md

 pod install
 ```

-### Manual Install
+### Manual installation

-Drop `ArtikCloudSwift.xcodeproj` into your project and add `ArtikCloudSwift.framework` to your app's embedded frameworks.
+Drop `ArtikCloudSwift.xcodeproj` into your project and add `ArtikCloudSwift.framework` to your application's embedded frameworks.

 ## Getting Started

+Please follow the [installation](#installation) instructions and execute the following line of Swift code:

 ```swift
 import ArtikCloudSwift
 ```

-### ARTIK Application Settings
+### Application setup

-Before you begin making requests, make sure to provide the Client ID and redirect URI of your ARTIK Cloud Application.
+Before you begin making requests, provide the client ID and redirect URI of your application.
 ```swift
 ArtikCloudSwiftSettings.clientID = "my-clientid"
 ArtikCloudSwiftSettings.redirectURI = "my-uri://"
 ```
-For more information on how to create an ARTIK Cloud application, obtaining its Client ID or getting its redirect URI, visit the following [tutorial](https://developer.artik.cloud/documentation/tools/web-tools.html#creating-an-application).
+To learn how to create an application on ARTIK cloud services and obtain its client ID (application ID) and redirect URI, read our [documentation](https://developer.artik.cloud/documentation/tools/web-tools.html#creating-an-application).

 ### Authentication

-If you plan to make API calls which require authentication, you will need to obtain a `Token` through any of the available [authentication flows](https://developer.artik.cloud/documentation/user-management/authentication.html).
-These are all implemented in `AuthenticationAPI`, pick which ever fits your needs best.
+API calls require authentication, and you must obtain a `Token` through any of the available [authentication flows](https://developer.artik.cloud/documentation/user-management/authentication.html).
+These flows are implemented in `AuthenticationAPI`.

+This [How To guide](https://developer.artik.cloud/documentation/tutorials/how-to/choose-oauth2-method.html) describes how to choose the best authentication flow for your use case.

-Once you have obtained a `Token`, you can set it using the following methods:
+Once you have obtained a `Token`, set it using one of the following methods:
 ```swift
 ArtikCloudSwiftSettings.setUserToken(_ token: UserToken)
 ArtikCloudSwiftSettings.setApplicationToken(_ token: ApplicationToken)
 ArtikCloudSwiftSettings.setDeviceToken(_ token: DeviceToken)
 ```
-Every time a token is used, its validity is verified locally (if possible).
-For `UserToken`s that have expired, the framework will attempt to refresh it with ARTIK Cloud before executing the request, which can be disabled by setting `ArtikCloudSwiftSettings.attemptToRefreshToken = false`.
+Each time a token is used, its validity is verified locally (if possible).
+For a `UserToken` that has expired, the framework will attempt to refresh it with ARTIK cloud services before executing the request.
+This can be disabled by setting `ArtikCloudSwiftSettings.attemptToRefreshToken = false`.

-### Using Multiple Types of Tokens
+### Using multiple token types

-If you plan on using multiple types of `Token` for different requests, you can set `preferredTokenForRequests` to a certain `Token.Type` and the framework will attempt to use it first before falling back on other types if unavailable.
+If you plan on using multiple `Token` types for different requests, you can set `preferredTokenForRequests` to a certain `Token.Type`.
+The framework will first attempt to use this token type before falling back on other types if unavailable.
 For example, to prioritize the current `ApplicationToken`:
 ```swift
 ArtikCloudSwiftSettings.preferredTokenForRequests = ApplicationToken.self
 ```

-### Handling Callbacks
+### Handling callbacks

-When using certain APIs, ARTIK Cloud will attempt to callback to your application, such as when using Authorization Code Authentication or upgrading a device.
-For this to work, first make sure that the Redirect URI of your ARTIK Application (server-side), your URL Scheme (client-side) and `ArtikCloudSwiftSettings.redirectURI` are set to the same value.
+When using certain APIs, ARTIK cloud services will attempt a callback to your application, such as when using the [Authorization Code](https://developer.artik.cloud/documentation/user-management/authentication.html#authorization-code-method) authentication flow or upgrading a device type for [Monetization](https://developer.artik.cloud/documentation/monetization.html).
+For this to work, first make sure that the redirect URI of your application (server-side), your URL scheme (client-side), and `ArtikCloudSwiftSettings.redirectURI` are set to the same value.

-Once your application receives a callback, identify which flow it is targetting by passing the `URL` to `ArtikCloudSwiftSettings.identifyRedirectEndpoint(_ callback: URL)` and use the `RedirectEndpoint` value returned to determine how to process it.
+Once your application receives a callback, identify which endpoint it is targeting by passing the `URL` to `ArtikCloudSwiftSettings.identifyRedirectEndpoint(_ callback: URL)`.
+Use the `RedirectEndpoint` value returned to determine how to process it.

 ```swift
 // iOS Example